Telautograph: Invention

+transmitted the angle of two crank arm joints in a five bar linkage, comprising two pen motor cranks, two pen linkage bars, and the body of the instrument.

 In an 1888 interview in The Manufacturer & Builder (Vol. 24: No. 4: pages 85–86) Gray said:

 By my invention you can sit down in your office in Chicago, take a pencil in your hand, write a message to me, and as your pencil moves, a pencil here in my laboratory moves simultaneously, and forms the same letters and words in the same way.
 What you write in Chicago is instantly reproduced here in fac-simile.
 You may write in any language, use a code or cipher, no matter, a fac-simile is produced here.
 If you want to draw a picture it is the same, the picture is reproduced here.
 The artist of your newspaper can, by this device, telegraph his pictures of a railway wreck or other occurrences just as a reporter telegraphs his description in words.